j801h/j801h.github.io/_projects/database.md

 This simple concept was used to accumulate 250,000+ line items for equipment procured and services provided over the firm's lifespan.
 Some advantages:

-- Enhanced decision-making: Access to a comprehensive database of procurement data enables better-informed decisions, as employees can now analyze past trends, supplier performance, and pricing patterns to optimize procurement strategies.
+- __Enhanced decision-making__: Access to a comprehensive database of procurement data enables better-informed decisions, as employees can now analyze past trends, supplier performance, and pricing patterns to optimize procurement strategies.

-- Increased efficiency: Centralizing procurement data eliminates redundant efforts and wasted resources, as employees no longer need to search multiple data silos to find relevant information.
+- __Increased efficiency__: Centralizing procurement data eliminates redundant efforts and wasted resources, as employees no longer need to search multiple data silos to find relevant information.
 This streamlines workflows and saves time.

-- Improved collaboration: Breaking down data silos fosters cross-functional collaboration, as employees can easily access and share procurement insights across teams.
+- __Improved collaboration__: Breaking down data silos fosters cross-functional collaboration, as employees can easily access and share procurement insights across teams.
 This leads to better decision-making and more innovative solutions.

-- Knowledge retention: By consolidating historical procurement data, institutional knowledge is preserved, allowing employees to learn from past experiences and apply them to current and future projects.
+- __Knowledge retention__: By consolidating historical procurement data, institutional knowledge is preserved, allowing employees to learn from past experiences and apply them to current and future projects.

-- Cost optimization: Access to historical pricing and supplier performance data enables better negotiation and vendor selection, potentially leading to cost savings and improved supplier relationships.
+- __Cost optimization__: Access to historical pricing and supplier performance data enables better negotiation and vendor selection, potentially leading to cost savings and improved supplier relationships.

 More impressive tools exist today for accomplishing tasks like this ([see: GPT-4 w/ Pinecone embeddings](https://www.youtube.com/watch?v=ih9PBGVVOO4)), but when considered in its context two years ago, I think this project effectively demonstrates my commitment to adopting and leveraging new technologies in order to empower myself and others.